ray-project/ray/doc/source/rllib-dev.rst

     - should support custom models and preprocessors
     - should use RLlib abstractions and support distributed execution

 Both integrated and contributed algorithms ship with the ``ray`` PyPI package, and are tested as part of Ray's automated tests.
+The main difference between contributed and fully integrated algorithms is that the latter will be maintained by the Ray team to a much greater extent with respect to bugs and integration with RLlib features.

 How to add an algorithm to ``contrib``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~